hedrergudene/MultiTask_NLU/README.md

 ## Monitoring integration
 This experiment has been integrated with Weights and Biases to track all metrics, hyperparameters, callbacks and GPU performance.
 You only need to adapt the parameters in the `wandb_config.json` configuration file to keep track of the model training and evaluation.
 An example is shown [here](https://wandb.ai/azm630/MultiTask_NLU).

+## Streamlit app deployment
+The application we introduce in `NLU_streamlit_app` is prepared to:

+* Load the pretrained MultiTask model checkpoint available in Weights and Biases (see previous section).
+* Show a friendly interface to write your query and confidence threshold for entity detection.
+At this point, it's importante to mention that the loss function for the NER branch was a Focal Loss with $\gamma=2$.
+* Make predictions in CPU.
+Commented lines in Dockerfile also provide the possibility to run this code in GPU.
+* `Dockerfile` to easily customise, deploy and scale this service.

 ## Quickstart code